alexsmn/transport/README.md

 # Transport
 Asynchronous transport library based on coroutines.

-The library provides a higher-level abstraction above [Boost.Asio](https://www.boost.org/doc/libs/1_85_0/doc/html/boost_asio.html).
+The library provides a higher-level abstraction above various [Boost.Asio](https://www.boost.org/doc/libs/1_85_0/doc/html/boost_asio.html) objects, such as:

+* TCP and UDP socket
+* WebSocket
+* Serial port
+* Named pipe

+It introduces a factory for constructing a transport object from a string description.

 Echo server example: